nhanson/Recipes/Bread/Cinnamon Swirl Loaf.md

 Cover; let rise in warm place till double (about 1 hour).
 Punch dough down; turn out on lightly floured surface.
 Divide in half.
 Cover; let rest 10 minutes.
-Roll each half into a 15x7 inch rectangle.
+Roll each half into a 15&times;7-inch rectangle.
 Brush entire surface with water.
 Combine the &frac12; cup sugar and the ground cinnamon.
 Spread each rectangle with half the sugar-cinnamon mixture.
 Roll dough up as for jelly roll, beginning with narrow side.
 Seal long edge and ends.
-Place, sealed edge down, in 2 greased 9x5x3-inch loaf pans.
+Place, sealed edge down, in 2 greased 9&times;5&times;3-inch loaf pans.
 Cover and let rise in warm place till almost double (35 to 45 minutes).
 Bake at 375&deg; till done, 35 to 40 minutes.
 (If crust browns too quickly, cover with foil last 15 minutes of baking.)
 Remove bread from pans and cool on wire racks.